A Complete Cabot Trail Itinerary – 22 Incredible Stops

 We saw lots of Bald Eagles on the Cabot Trail.

-Driving it in a counter clockwise direction puts you on the outside lane offering better views of the coast.
+Driving it in a counterclockwise direction puts you on the outside lane, offering better views of the coast.
 But the real views happen when you get out of the car.
+Book your accommodation in advance.
+It is even recommended that you make a base for a day or two to explore and take day trips from your campsite or hotel.

 What to Pack for the Cabot Trail

 Pack extra water and snacks in advance.
-Surprisingly, there are not a lot of places to stop for food along the Cabot Trail.
+Surprisingly, there are not many places to stop for food along the Cabot Trail.
+Be sure to pack hiking boots.
+There are many trails along the coast, and you’d be missing out if you didn’t explore them.

-We suggest packing water-shoes for your Cape Breton trip.
+We suggest packing water shoes for your Cape Breton trip.
 The shores can be rocky, but water shoes let you hop in and out of kayaks, wade in the shallow waters, and take short hikes inland.

 Accommodation along the Cabot Trail: